 Beginning with the Star rank, and continuing through Life and Eagle, a Scout must demonstrate participation in increasingly more responsible service projects.
 At these levels, they also must demonstrate leadership skills by holding one or more specific youth positions of responsibility in their patrol and/or troop.

 Advancement, one of the eight methods by which the aims of Scouting are achieved, has four steps through each award level.

 First, the Scout learns.
-Much of his learning comes from other boys in his patrol or troop and by active participation in troop program.
-His patrol activities are directed toward the skills he needs.
+Much of his/her learning comes from other youth in his/her patrol or troop and by active participation in troop program.
+Patrol activities are directed toward the skills they need.
 Every troop hike, camping trip, or other activity offers potential learning experiences.
 A Scout learns to pitch a tent by pitching one, to use a compass by finding directions, and to cook a meal by having to prepare and eat it.

 Second, the Scout is tested.
 The specific requirements determine the kind of testing.
 Verbal testing is sufficient in some instances.
-In other instances, a Scout must demonstrate his skills by doing.
+In other instances, a Scout must demonstrate their skills by doing.

 Fourth, the Scout is recognized.
 The final step in advancement involves presentation of the badge, usually at a ceremony before the entire troop.